bitmark-inc/feral-file-docs/agreements/ff-app-privacy/en_US.md

 ## Links to Other Sites

-The Website may contain links to other websites ("Linked Sites") operated by Bitmark or third parties.
+The Website may contain links to other websites ("Linked Sites") operated by Feral File or third parties.
 Linked Sites may place their own cookies or other files on your computer, collect data, or solicit personal information from you.
-Bitmark encourages you to read the privacy policies or statements of other websites you visit.
+Feral File encourages you to read the privacy policies or statements of other websites you visit.

 ## Our Policy Towards Children